MrNonno/allebeureti/readme.md

 Ciao!
 Hello !
-My name is Gustav, but you can call me Gus
+My name is Gustavo, but you can call me Gus